 If any of those previous reasons sound compelling, then you might want to learn how to get rid of your butt hair.
 Each home remedy on this list is effective.
 Before you go out and buy a body groomer, you just have to decide which you like the most.

-Shaving is definitely one of the most common approaches.
-This leaves you with a perfectly smooth butt, but it comes with some drawbacks.
-Cutting yourself, especially when getting after butt hole hair, is not pleasant.
+Shaving is one of the most common approaches.
+Shaving leaves you with a perfectly smooth butt, but it comes with some drawbacks.
+Cutting yourself, especially when getting after butt-hole hair, is not pleasant.
 Also, shaving will chap your skin.
-So, if you choose this route, take your time, be careful, and don’t skimp on the skin care after you’re done.
+So, if you choose this route, take your time, be careful, and don’t skimp on the skincare after you’re done.

 Some tips on how to shave your ass will prove invaluable if you go this route.

 In essence, waxing and sugaring are the same things.
 It’s a question of whether you buy a waxing kit or go completely DIY.
 This method of hair removal rips the hair out by the roots.
 That is both good and bad.
 As you might imagine, it can be painful.
 On the other hand, it gets rid of the hair for a long time, and it grows back soft.
 If you can stomach waxing, it’s not a bad way to handle butt hair.

 Still, it’s not entirely common.
 Only three percent of men use waxing as their primary means of butt hair removal.

 Depilatories aren’t the most common method, but they can work.
 Only four percent of the men we surveyed said they prefer this method, and there’s a reason for that.
 Depilatory creams can burn like fire if they get to the anus.
 Assuming you don’t have a bad reaction to the creams, they’re very easy to use on the cheeks, and they usually won’t hurt.
 Once you get into the crack, that can change quickly, so use creams with caution.